rauofthameem/markdownforge/docs/badges.md

 ## Test Coverage

-View the detailed test coverage report at: [Coverage Report](https://yourusername.github.io/markdownforge/coverage/)
+View the complete documentation site at: [MarkdownForge Documentation](https://rauofthameem.github.io/markdownforge/)
 ```

 ## Setup Instructions

-1. Replace `yourusername` with your actual GitHub username in all URLs
+1. All GitHub URLs have been updated with the correct username `rauofthameem`
 2. Enable GitHub Pages in your repository settings
 3. Set the source to "GitHub Actions"
 4. The coverage report will be automatically updated on each push to main branch